szbela87/neural/README.md

 * 31/05/22 CPU code for validating the GPU code
 * 15/06/22 GPU code

-**In progress**
-* 26/05/22 Most of the GPU kernels are ready (not published yet)

 **TODO**
 * Convolutional networks (the cpu-version can handle weight sharing) by python scripts
 * Sequential architectures (i.e. LSTM, GRU)
 * Applying the results for lossless compression
-* Genetic approach with Bayesian optimization for dynamic network structures
 * Writing Python wrappers
 * Creating Documentation webpage
 * Creating Tutorials